 - Third Parties - such as outsourced security services, lawyers, and law enforcement agencies.

-- Other stakeholders — usually include board members, senior management, PR, HR, and senior security teams such as the Chief Information Security Officer (CISO).
+- Other stakeholders - include board members, senior management, PR, HR, and senior security teams such as the Chief Information Security Officer (CISO).

-Challenges In Creating An Incident Response Plan
+Incident Response Plan Challenges

 There are some common challenges and roadblocks encountered by CISOs when creating an incident response plan.
 Understanding these issues can provide valuable insights into improved incident management before they become major security concerns.